-In this quick tutorial you’ll learn how to draw a flamingo in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw a Flamingo in 8 easy steps - great for kids and novice artists.

 Interesting Facts about Flamingos

 The flamingo is the only member of the family Phoenicopteridae.
 Flamingos are known for their bright pink feathers, skinny stilt-like legs, and long neck.
 Some flamingos are a light shade of red, and some are pink and white.
 In the wild, they live to be about 20 to 30 years old.

 - A group of hundreds or thousands of flamingos is called a stand or a flamboyance.

 - Flamingos got their name from the Latin word “flamenco,” which means “fire.”

 - Flamingos eat fish,s snails, shrimp, and algae.
 They dip their long necks into the water and scoop out their meals.
 Flamingos also eat insects.

 - Female flamingos lay one egg at a time.
 The mother and father take turns sitting on the egg to keep it warm until it hatches, which is usually 30 days after the egg has been laid.

 - Flamingos can grow to be as tall as 5 feet.

 - Scientists do not know exactly why flamingos stand on one leg.